 UMW student receives 2019 conference runner-up award

 Lauren Chartier (Biology, ’20; Environmental Sustainability minor), pictured at right, won a runner up in Environmental & Engineering Geology Session – Students research presentation competition at the national annual Geological Society of America conference in Phoenix Arizona ( September 22 – 25) for her poster “The biogeochemistry of reclaimed sand-mined soils in Caroline County, Virginian Coastal plains, USA”.
 Lauren’s research was supervised by Dr. Ben O. Kisila (Earth and Environmental Sciences Department) and Dr. Josephine Antwii (Biology Department).
-Also involved with the research is Earth and Environmental Sciences graduate Dr. Matthew Ricker (North Carolina State University)
+Also involved with the research is Earth and Environmental Sciences graduate Dr. Matthew Ricker (now on the faculty of North Carolina State University).